How To Folk

 Keeping Our Community Safe & Happy

-Every July, the Winnipeg Folk Festival (a.k.a.
-“Folk Fest” or “WFF”) community comes together at Birds Hill Provincial Park in celebration of folk music and culture.
-You are part of a wonderfully diverse audience and we ask that you consider your neighbours and our team of volunteers when you attend the festival.
-When you join us at Folk Fest, our Festival Campground and/or Quiet Campground, you are agreeing to the rules outlined in this brochure.
+The Winnipeg Folk Festival (a.k.a.
+“Folk Fest” or “WFF”) is a community that comes together in celebration of folk music and culture every July at Birds Hill Provincial Park.
+When you join us at Folk Fest, our Festival Campground and/or Quiet Campground, you are agreeing to the rules outlined in this section.

 If you feel someone is behaving in a disrespectful manner or is negatively affecting your or another’s festival experience, please bring your concerns to a blue-vested safety volunteer as soon as possible so that we can address them in a timely manner.
 Folks who don’t follow these guidelines and create an unsafe atmosphere are subject to removal from the festival without refund.